 Arriving in Hoi An town, we headed straight for the markets with our cooking instructor guide, where she lead us to several stalls, purchasing fresh ingredients we would be using for the cooking lesson, along with giving us background information on the foods and typical Vietnamese cuisine.

 She was really informative and introduced us to many of the locals with their stalls.
 This was a great way to support the locals too, as many of the group purchased extra items along the Hoi An food tour that morning.

-On the way back to the bus with our fresh meat and veggies, there were a couple of stops in shops selling the signature lanterns Hoi An is so famous for and other local wares, before hopping back on to the bus to head back to the Sunrise.
+On the way back to the bus with our fresh meat and veggies, there were a couple of stops in shops selling the signature lanterns Hoi An is so famous for and other local wares.

-The lesson was conducted in the space near the outdoor, poolside restaurant at the Sunrise Hoi An Resort.
-We arrived back at the resort to find it all set up as above.
+The lesson was conducted in the space near the outdoor poolside restaurant at the Sunrise Hoi An Resort.
+We arrived back at the resort to find it all set up ready for the Vietnamese cooking lesson.